opencredit/badgeos/readme.txt

 * [E-Mailing List](http://badgeos.org/join-list/ "BadgeOS Occasional Mailing List - No spam!") - Occasional updates via e-mail
 * [GitHub](https://github.com/opencredit/badgeos "BadgeOS on GitHub") - Report issues, contribute code

+= License Info =

+Copyright © 2012-2013 Credly, LLC

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License, version 3, as published by the Free Software Foundation.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU Affero General Public License for more details.

+You should have received a copy of the GNU Affero General Public License along with this program.
+If not, see [http://www.gnu.org/licenses/](http://www.gnu.org/licenses/ "GNU AGPLv3").

 == Installation ==